rodino25/SimpleBSCTradingBot/README.md

 ## Message
 This is only test project and i wont be selling this.
 This is 100% safe, always try to make separate wallet address for this kind of projects thank you<br />
-You can donate small amount of bnb: <b>0x20002C0055A0e0000D500f020404BAC08e802085</b> <br />
+You can donate small amount of bnb i dont have gas lol im poor: <b>0x20002C0055A0e0000D500f020404BAC08e802085</b> <br />
-If you want the source but im not confident in my code :) <br/><br/>
+If you want the source code email me :) <br/><br/>
-I hope this works and help others. email me at jpbandori25@gmail.com
+I hope this works and help others Thank you very much. email me at jpbandori25@gmail.com